linfocito/termbar/README.md

 termbar*scrollBar: false
 termbar*title: termbar
 ```
    For the glyphs, a font that provides them must be used.
-[Nerdfonts](https://www.nerdfonts.com) will do well.
+Any of the [nerdfonts](https://www.nerdfonts.com) should do well.
    The `geometry` should be adjusted to fit your screen size and position preference.

 - Edit your `.cwmrc` reserving a gap and making cwm ignore termbar and show it in all groups:
 ```
 gap 40 0 0 0
 ignore termbar
 autogroup 0 termbar
 ```

 - Launch termbar automatically, putting the line below in `.xsession` or `.xinitrc` before the line that starts cwm.
 Substitute "youruser" with, well, your username:
 `xterm -name termbar -class termbar -e /home/youruser/bin/termbar &`